nblockchain/geewallet/ReadMe.md

   * Frontend.XF: start querying servers in WelcomePage, with dummy addresses, just to gather server stats.
   * First startup: bundle stats for all servers (gathered by the maintainer as a user).
   * Frontend.XF: show balances as soon as the first confirmed balance is retreived, and put an in-progress animated gif in the currency rows that are still being queried (this way you will easily tell as well which currencies have low server availability, which might push the user to turn some of them off in the settings).
-  * Update bundled XML (at startup and from time to time, every week?) of server stats, retreiving it from github or gitlab.

 ## Anti-roadmap